ishita9988/EDA-on-Netflix-Dataset/README.md

 <img width="653" alt="countries_by_movies" src="https://github.com/ishita9988/EDA-on-Netflix-Dataset/assets/129153274/5a1ce5a3-60e8-4439-ab04-50787b8402aa">

-**The countries with maximum movies are again united states, india followed by united kingdom**
+**The country with maximum movies is again united states followed by India and then United Kingdom**